Predicting Decisions in Language Based Persuasion Games: Introduction

 The approach we have taken to tackle the above challenge is as follows.
 We created a data set that was collected using an online experiment.
 In the experiment, two participants are randomly and anonymously paired, and each of them was randomly selected to one of two roles: Decision-maker and expert.
 They then play a ten trial game together, where at each trial the expert is asked to select one of seven hotel reviews presented to her alongside their related scores.
 The chosen review was then presented to the decision-maker without its numerical score, and the decision-maker was asked to choose between the risky hotel and the safe stay home options.
 The expert benefits from hotel choice by the decision-maker, while the decision-maker's payoff in the hotel choice case was determined by the score distribution presented only to the expert.

+We have also performed a series of additional experiments that aim to explore whether the verbal communication between the expert and the decision maker changes their behavior.
+Our analysis answers this question positively, and, particularly, demonstrates that verbal communication increases the descriptive value of a particular equilibrium that considers a simplified version of the game that we are able to theoretically analyse (see details below, as well as in Section \ref{sec:verbal}).
+These observations naturally increase our interest in understanding the impact of verbal communication on decision making in our setup.

-Given our data, we are interested in predicting the decision-makers' decisions, which determine the experts' payoffs.
-Notably, we define the following research questions: (1) Given the history of the first $pr$ trials, can we predict the decision made by the decision-maker in each ensuing trial?
+Given our data and the above observations, we are interested in predicting the decision-makers' decisions, which determine the experts' payoffs.
+Notably, we define two sets of research questions.
+The first set is about the nature of the prediction task: (1) Given the history of the first $pr$ trials, can we predict the decision made by the decision-maker in each ensuing trial?
 (2) Given the history of the first $pr$ trials, can we predict the subsequent trials' hotel choice rate?
-(3) Which modeling strategy would be best for our tasks: a non-structured classifier, a sequence model, or an attention-based approach?
-(4) Which textual features would serve our prediction model the most?
+And (3) Which modeling strategy would be best for our tasks: a non-structured classifier, a sequence model, or an attention-based approach?

+The second set of questions explores the importance of the linguistic signal to our setup: (4) Which textual features would serve our prediction model the most?
 Should we focus on Deep Neural Networks (DNNs) based features?
 Or can we also gain from hand-crafted features?
 And (5) Which aspects of the data are crucial for our prediction?
 Should we only consider the impact of the textual messages or also consider the decision-maker's behavior throughout the game?

-To answer our questions, we explore different modeling strategies along three lines: (a) sequential vs. non-sequential models (which also touches on DNN based models vs. more traditional linear models); (b) text-based features learned by DNNs vs. hand-crafted features, and (c) text-based features only, as well as their combination with behavior-based features.
+To answer our questions, we explore different modeling strategies along three lines: (a) sequential vs. non-sequential models (which also touches on DNN based models vs. more traditional linear models); (b) text-based features learned by DNNs vs. more interpretable hand-crafted features, and (c) text-based features only, as well as their combination with behavior-based features.